vise890/travel_photography.presentation/presenter_notes.md

 -- Nomadic Proverb

 While this was outside a travel agency, and they were probably trying to guilt people into arranging trips with them, I think it holds a kernel of truth.
 Travelling is indeed an enriching experience.
-And here's why I think so
+And I hope that, through this presentation I'll be able to convey why I think so.

 ## 1 - Rediscover where you come from
 - I was drinking Chai at the appendices of the Himalayas.